writethedocs/www/docs/code-of-conduct-reporting.rst

 * Your contact information (so we can get in touch with you if we need to follow up)
 * Names of any individuals involved (real names, nicknames, or pseudonyms).
 If there were other witnesses besides you, please try to include them as well.
 * When and where the incident occurred.
 Please be as specific as possible.
 * Your account of what occurred.
-If there is a publicly available record (e.g. a mailing list archive or a public chat logger) please include a link.
+If there is a publicly available record (e.g., a mailing list archive or a public chat logger) please include a link.
 * Any extra context you believe existed for the incident.
 * Whether you believe this incident is ongoing.
 * Any other information you believe we should have.